 A ferocious fire has devastated – probably destroying the 50 percent irreparably – the School of Art, a masterpiece by the Scottish architect Rennie Mackintosh.
 The building was famous because, together with works by Victor Horta, Henry Van de Velde, Adolf Loos and the American Louis Sullivan, represented a peak of that style that marked the passage from nineteenth-century eclecticism to modernity, functionalism and even twentieth century rationalism.
 Continue reading “Second Fire almost Destroys the Glasgow School of Art”

-On December 5th, 2017, a large brush fire in California has forced the evacuation of tens of thousands of people and destroyed hundreds of homes and other buildings.
+On December 5th, 2017, a large bush fire in California has forced the evacuation of tens of thousands of people and destroyed hundreds of homes and other buildings.
 According the media no injuries or structural damage have been reported, although the museum has been threatened and closed to the public on Wednesday 5th.
-Continue reading “Vegetation Fire and Cultural Heritage buildings: the Paul Getty Museum case study”

 In the night of July 15th, 1823, a fire destroyed a large part of the Papal Basilica of St. Paul outside the Walls in Rome.
 In the following years reconstruction works, particularly interesting for the historical evolution of fire safety measures, began.
 In particular, the fire protection system adopted seems to be the first case of automatic detection and alarm system ever designed in the world.
 Continue reading “The oldest fire detection system ever?
 The case of St. Paul outside the Wall Basilica in Rome”